actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-There was no concession or addressment of our demand to reinstate term limits for the Speaker.
+There was no concession or reference to our demand to reinstate term limits for the Speaker.

-Our Amendments
+## **Our Amendments**